Charles Wilson (New Album Alert!)

 --Daddy B. Nice

-About Charles Wilson (21st Century)
+About Charles Wilson (New Album Alert!)

 Charles Wilson was born in Chicago in 1957.
 A child prodigy and nephew of Little Milton Campbell, Wilson was already performing and recording in the Windy City before he was old enough to shave.
 His first national exposure came touring with Bobby Rush, and opening gigs with Bobby "Blue" Bland, Otis Clay, Tyrone Davis and others solidified his R&B credentials.